- 1 Another project by Roy Shearer of Zero Waste

-Two pieces of reclaimed wood at least 25mm thick.
+Two pieces of reclaimed wood are at least 25mm thick.
 Here I used some small pallets.
 Ensure the timber is rot free.
-Trim the boards square and to the dimensions required and sand to a smooth finish.
+Trim the boards square and to the dimensions required and sand them to a smooth finish.
 If the board is constructed out of many pieces joined together, as in the example, ensure all joints are well secured as the board will be subjected to bending and shear forces.

 Drill four holes and attach the hardware as described in the layout image.
 I can not emphasise enough how great Forstner bits are for this job!

 Ensure that the screw eyes and screw hooks are securely held into the timber as they may be subjected to anticlockwise twisting – you may require pliers or a similar tool to fully screw in the hardware.
-If the timber does not allow a secure fixing, consider gluing in the fixings using a two part resin or using bolt through fixings.
+If the timber does not allow a secure fixing, consider gluing in the fixings using a two-part resin or using bolt-through fixings.

 Step 2: Get the bottles

 You also need four bottles.
-All the same brand/height/shape preferable.
+All the same brand/height/shape is preferable.
 Wash them thoroughly in hot soapy water.
 I think the clear ones look the best.

-In this example I used some rather lovely bottles by Wodka Wanessa.
+In this example, I used some rather lovely bottles by Wodka Wanessa.